Le Noise: Release

 On August 20, Young revealed the upcoming album and its release date stating that it would be a solo album.
 Le Noise was released on September 28 on CD, vinyl, Blu-ray and digitally.
 Accompanying the album was a black and white film of live-in-studio performances of all the songs, shot by Adam CK Vollick; it was released on YouTube as well as in DVD format.
 Videos for "Angry World", "Hitchhiker", "Love And War" and "Walk With Me" were premiered separately before the album release.

 The track "Angry World" won a Grammy Award for Best Solo Rock Vocal Performance.

-Outtakes
+Promotion

-A number of songs recorded during the sessions didn't make it to the final album; these recordings were premiered in August 2019 as a part of The Complete Le Noise Sessions film which was available for streaming for 24 hours on Neil Young Archives website.
-"Born in Ontario", "Twisted Road" and "For the Love of Man" would be later re-recorded with Crazy Horse for Psychedelic Pill, while "You Never Call" (a tribute to recently deceased L.A.
-Johnson, a longtime associate of Young) was frequently performed live during the tour in support of the album and appears on concert film Neil Young Journeys.
+Young promoted the album with a solo tour of North America, dubbed the Twisted Road tour, between May and September 2010.
+During the tour, he performed songs and outtakes from the album along with classic songs in a solo electric style.

 Critical reception

 Le Noise received generally positive reviews with Uncut magazine proclaiming it as the second best album of 2010 in its year-end Top 50 Albums list.
 This album was number 20 on Rolling Stone's list of the 30 Best Albums of 2010.

 The album was named as a longlisted nominee for the 2011 Polaris Music Prize.